-Request for Americans with Disabilities Act ("ADA") Reasonable Accommodation Form

-MSC Southeast is committed to complying with the Americans with Disabilities Act ("ADA") and the Minnesota Human Rights Act ("MHRA").
-To be eligible for an ADA accommodation, you must be 1) qualified to perform the essential functions of the position and 2) have a disability that substantially or materially limits a major life activity or function.
-Megan Zeches, ADA Coordinator and Chief Ho Officer, will review each request on an individualized case-by-case basis to determine whether or not an accommodation can be made.

-Job b Title: Wo ork Location: Ph one Number: for to rea ta Privacy Statement: This information may be used by MSC Southeast human resources representative, AD ordinator or designee, or any other individual who is authorized by the agency to receive medical information purposes of providing reasonable accommodations under the ADA and MHRA.
-This information is necessar determine whether you have a disability as defined by the ADA or MHRA, and to determine whether an asonable accommodation can be mader.
-The provision of this information is strictly voluntary; however, if yo use to provide if, the agency may not have sufficient information to provide a reasonable accommodation.
-DO NOT PROVIDE ANY INFORMATION THAT IS NOT RELATED TO YOUR REQUEST FOR REASONABLE ACCOMMODATION.
-DO NOT PROVIDE COPIES OF MEDICAL RECORDS.
-A. Questions to clarify accommodation requested.
-What specific accommodation are you requesting?
-If you are not sure what accommodation is needed, do you have any suggestions about what options we can explore? a.
-Answer yes or no: b.
-If yes, please explain:
+COMMUNITY & TECHNICAL COLLEGE State of Minnesota - Northland Community & Technical College Employee/Applicant Request for Americans with Disabiliti Act ("ADA") Reasonable Accommodation Form es Minnesota Human Rights Act ("MHI perform the essential functions of y to complying with the Americans with Disabilities Act ("ADA") and the "").
+To be eligible for an ADA accommodation, you must be 1) qualified ur position and 2) have a disability that limits a major life activity or nee will review each request on an individualized case-by-case basis to nodation can be made. to Employee/Applicant Name: Job Title: Work Location: Phone Number: receive medical information for pur This information is necessary to det to determine whether any reasonab I legal counsel, or any other individual who is authorized by your agent osses of providing reasonable accommodations under the ADA and thrinine whether you have a disability as defined by the ADA or MHRA, e accommodation can be made.
+The provision of this information is stri trovide it, your agency may refuse to provide a reasonable accommodat ion requested.
+IRA. and A. Questions to clarify accommod Questions to clarify accommodate What specific accommodation n are you requesting?
+What specific accommodation If you are not sure what accommodate we can explore? n are you requesting?
+Inmodation is needed, do you have any suggestions about what option ion.
+What specific accommodatic If you are not sure what accome can explore?
+YES NO ion.
+What specific accommodation If you are not sure what accommodate we can explore? ion.
+What specific accommodatic If you are not sure what accome can explore?
+VES NO a.
+If yes, please explain. ion.

-Page 1 of 2
+Reaso nable Accommodation Request Form, Page 2 2.

-Rev. 4/2019

-В. Questions to document the reason for the accommodation request (please attach additional pages if necessary).

-If you are an employee, what, if any, job function are you having difficulty performing; or if you are an applicant, what portion of the application process are you having difficulty participating in?

 What, if any, employment benefits are you having difficulty accessing?

-What limitation, as result of your physical or mental impairment, is interfering with your ability to perform the functions of your job, access an employment benefit, or participate in the application process?

-4. If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job, access an employment benefit, or participate in the application process?

-Information Pertaining to Medical Documentation: In the context of assessing an accommodation request, medical documentation may be needed to determine if the employee has a disability covered by the ADA and to assist in identifying an effective accommodation.
-Megan Zeches, ADA Coordinator, at MSC Southeast is tasked with collecting necessary medical documentation.
-In the event that medical documentation is needed, the employee will be provided with the appropriate forms to submit to their medical provider.
-The employee has the responsibility to ensure that the requested information is returned to Megan Zeches, ADA Coordinator and Chief HR Officer, in a timely manner.

-This form does not cover, and the information to be disclosed should not contain, genetic information.

-"Genetic Information" includes: information about an individual's genetic tests; information about tests of an individual's family members; information about the manifestation of a disease or disorder in an individual's family members (family medical history); an individual's request for, or receipt of, genetic services, or the participation in clinical research that includes genetic services by the individual or a family member of the individual; and genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual and the genetic information of any embryo legally held by the individual or family member using an assisted reproductive technology.
+3. What limitation, as result of your physical or mental impairment, is interfering with your ability to perform your job or access an employment benefit?
+4. If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job? to assi with co emplo al documentation may be needed to determine if the employee has a disability covered by the ADA and st in identifying an effective accommodation.
+The ADA Coordinator or designee in each agency is tasked ollecting necessary medical documentation.
+In the event that medical documentation is needed, the yee will be provided with the appropriate forms to submit to their medical provider.
+The employee has sponsibility to ensure that the medical provider follows through on requests for medical information.
+Informat manifest genetic : and gene horisation does not cover, and the information to be disclosed should not contain, genetic information.
+'Genetic Information' includes: too about an individual's genetic test; information about genetic tests; of an individual's family members; information about the tastion of a disease or disorder is an individual's family members (family medical history); an individual's request for, or receipt of, pervices, or the participation in clinical research that includes genetic services by the individual or is mindividual; entition in the individual or is mindividual; entit information of a fetus carried by an individual or brainly member and the individual or the individual or family member using an assistant expredict reproductive technology.
+Emplo yee/Applicant Signature: Date: You ca in either print out this form and complete by hand or fill in the blanks electronically and submit to the

-inployee signature

-ate:

-Page 2 of 2 Rev 4/2019